 - Taxable accounts (no annual dollar limits)

-The reason we recommend investing in this order, is because it will help you minimize the amount of taxes you'll pay over your lifetime.
-This isn't the right order for everyone, but for most, it will be more than enough.
+We recommend investing in this order because it will help you minimize the amount of taxes you’ll pay over your lifetime.
+This isn’t the right order for everyone, but it will be more than enough for most people.